wwcs2026/wwcs2026.github.io/application.md

 ## Accommodation

-We will provide you with shared rooms at [Corriol](https://www.corriolserveis.com/) in the Catalan Pyrenees.
+We will provide you with shared rooms at [El Rourell](https://www.corriolserveis.com/) in the Catalan Pyrenees.

 <!---
 We will split the rooms based on gender.
 In case you prefer to have a single room, please send us an email to [wwcs2024@gmail.com](mailto:wwcs2024@gmail.com).